NOAA-CO-OPS/digital-display/webapp/README.md

 ### Troubleshooting

-1. If you receive an import error (ImportError: libf77blas.so.3: cannot open shared object file: No such file or directory), update NumPy depedencies:
+1. If you receive an import error (ImportError: libf77blas.so.3: cannot open shared object file: No such file or directory), update NumPy dependencies:
 ```shell
 sudo apt-get install libatlas-base-dev
 ```